How to Get Your Manaslu Circuit Trek Permit | Updated Info & Costs

 Overview of the Manaslu Circuit Trek Permits

-Three separate permits are required if you wish to trek to Manaslu Circuit.
+Three separate permits are required to trek to Manaslu Circuit.
 These permits are like special tickets, which let you enter and move through restricted or protected regions.
 Let's take a basic look at each.

 Manaslu Restricted Areas Permit (RAP)